Nash-79/KG-MMML/kg-mmml/outputs/README.md

 ## Structure

-Outputs are organized by experiment name matching configs:
+Outputs are organised by experiment name matching configs:

 ```
 outputs/